Skip to content

 Verify that you configured the correct thumbprint

-If the thumbprint that's configured in the IAM OIDC is not correct, you can receive the following error:
+If the thumbprint that you configured in the IAM OIDC isn't correct, then you receive the following error:

-To automatically configure the correct thumbprint, use eksctl or the AWS Management Console to create the IAM identity provider.
-For other ways to obtain a thumbprint, see Obtaining the thumbprint for an OpenID Connect identity provider.
+To automatically configure the correct thumbprint, use eksctl or the Amazon EKS console to create the IAM identity provider.
+For other ways to obtain a thumbprint, see Obtain the thumbprint for an OpenID Connect identity provider.

-For the AWS China Region, check the AWS_DEFAULT_REGION environment variable
+(AWS China Region only) Check the AWS_DEFAULT_REGION environment variable

 metadata: